pivotal/docs-tap/workloads/server.hbs.md

   provides a sample `Ingress` resource snippet below.
 Make the following edits before adding the `Ingress` resource snippet to `spec-ytt.yaml`:

-   - Replace `INGRESS-DOMAIN` with the ingress domain you set during the installation.
+   - Replace `INGRESS-DOMAIN` with the Ingress domain you set during the installation.
    - Set the annotation `cert-manager.io/cluster-issuer` to the `shared.ingress_issuer` value
      configured during installation or leave it as `tap-ingress-selfsigned` to use the default one.
    - This configuration is based on your workload service running on port `8080`.